ramisa2108/NS3-AODV-Optimized-Route-Discovery-Using-K-Means-Clustering/README.md

 ### Evaluation of clusters:

-Evaluation of the clusters are done by comparing to an ideal forwarder with:
+Evaluation of the clusters are done by comparing to an ideal forwarder with features:

 - distance to destination = 0
 - number of transmission errors = 0